cnDelbert/JustPostWeibo/README.md

 ## How to install

 You should apply your own weibo app follow http://open.weibo.com/development .
-Then, you can get your `APP_KEY` and `APP_SECRET` here: http://open.weibo.com/webmaster/info/basic?siteid=YOUR_SITE_ID . `CALLBACK ADDRESS` can be filled here.
+Then, you can get your `APP_KEY` and `APP_SECRET` here `http://open.weibo.com/webmaster/info/basic?siteid=YOUR_SITE_ID` . `CALLBACK ADDRESS` can be filled here `http://open.weibo.com/webmaster/privilege/oauth?siteid=YOUR_SITE_ID`.

-Modify the file `./inc/config-sample.inc.php` and rename the file to `./inc/config.inc.php`.
+Modify the file `inc/config-sample.inc.php` and rename the file to `inc/config.inc.php`.

 ## Customize